getsentry/sentry-javascript-bundler-plugins/packages/babel-plugin-component-annotate/README.md

 Type: `string[]`

 A list of strings representing the names of components to ignore.
-The plugin will not perform apply `data-sentry` annotations on the DOM element for these components.
+The plugin will not apply `data-sentry` annotations on the DOM element for these components.

 ## Example